 a) For Treatment.
 We may use Health Information to treat you or provide you with healthcare services.
 We may disclose Health Information to doctors, nurses, technicians or other personnel, including people outside our facility who may be involved in your medical care.
 For example, we may tell your primary care physician about the care we provided you or give Health Information to a specialist to provide you with additional services.

 b) For Payment.
-We may use and disclose Health Information so that we or others may bill or receive payment from you, an insurance company or a third party for the treatment and services you receive.
+We may use and disclose Health Information so that we or others may bill or receive payment from you, such as an insurance company or a third party for the treatment and services you receive.
 For example, we may give your health plan information about your treatment so that they will pay for such treatment.
 We also may tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.

 c) For Healthcare Operations.
 We may use and disclose Health Information for healthcare operations and administrative purposes.
 These uses and disclosures are necessary to make sure that all of our patients receive quality care and for our operation and management purposes.
 For example, we may use Health Information to review the treatment and services we provide to ensure that the care you receive is of the highest quality, or we may post in employee areas thank-you notes or pictures that you send us.